brunoluiz/urlzap/README.md

 Static site generators, published on Github Pages, are quite popular nowadays.
 But what about a static URL generator, which allows you to redirect URLs based on static files?

-Usually developers end-up setting up a server with redirects for this (not statically).
-That is where `urlzap` comes in.
+Usually, developers end-up setting up a server with redirects for this (not statically).
+That is where URLZap comes in.
 It generates URLs using files and HTML wizardry, allowing users to host their own URL redirects into Github Pages.

-- Similar to static website generators, but for URLs
+- 🔗 Similar to static website generators, but for URLs
-- Keep your (shortned or not) URLs with you
+- 🔒 Keep your (shortened or not) URLs with you
-- Can be used with Github Pages
+- 🌎 Can be used with Github Pages
-- No need to run a server or set-up HTTP 301 redirects
+- ☕️ No need to run a server or set-up HTTP 301 redirects

 Example project: [`brunoluiz/_`](https://github.com/brunoluiz/_)